DaveThw/davethw.github.io/_posts/2018-04-21-Git-Cheat-Sheet.md

 ```shell
 ~/project $ git rm file
 ```
 *__Note:__ as well as removing the file from git's index of tracked files, this will also delete the file.*
-If you just want remove the file from version control, but not actually delete the file, use:
+<br>If you just want remove the file from version control, but not actually delete the file, use:
 ```shell
 ~/project $ git rm --cached file
 ```